megapose6d/megapose6d/README.md

 # Installation
 Once you are done with the installation, we recommend you head to the [Inference tutorial](#inference-tutorial).

+## 1. Clone the repository
 The first step is to clone the repo and submodules:
 ```
 git clone https://github.com/megapose6d/megapose6d.git
 cd megapose6d && git submodule update --init
 ```

-## 1. Set environment variables
+## 2. Set environment variables (optional)
-You should set the following environment variables:
+For convenience, please set the following environment variables:
 - `MEGAPOSE_DIR`:  The root directory of the `megapose` project.
-- `MEGAPOSE_DATA_DIR`: The root directory of the data directory.
+- `MEGAPOSE_DATA_DIR`: (Optional) The root directory of the data directory.
 For example the data for the inference example will be downloaded to `MEGAPOSE_DATA_DIR/examples`.
+If not set, `MEGAPOSE_DIR/local_data` will be used.

-## 2. Install depedencies with conda or use the docker image
+## 3. Install dependencies with conda or use the docker image
 We support running `megapose` either in a [`conda`](#conda-installation) environment or in a [`docker`](#docker-installation) container.
 For simplicity, we recommend using `conda` if you are not running on a cloud computer.
 Once you are done with the installation, you can head directly to the [inference tutorial](#inference-tutorial) or [dataset usage](#dataset).

 ### Option A: Conda Installation